Republic of the Congo Civil War (1997–1999): Helicopter affair

 On 1 June 1997, in preparation for the upcoming war, President Lissouba approved the purchase of 28 South African Air Force Aérospatiale SA 330 Puma helicopters.
 All transactions were conducted through a Johannesburg-based businessman, with funds being sent to the offshore accounts of three other South African businessmen.
 The offshore accounts were managed by the BVI-based Exotek Management Services, which in turn acted as a middleman of Armscor, the owner of the equipment.
 Several weeks after the start of the war Lissouba ordered two Mil Mi-17 helicopters, four transport aircraft and 290 trucks, while initiating payments through a Paris bank account.

 On 27 June 1997 a $1-million payment was received by Lissouba's South African partner, who in turn delivered two Mil Mi-17 helicopters to Lissoba's troops.
 On 11 July 1997 the Congolese government paid a total of $7.7 million for the 28 helicopters.
 In October 1997, having ousted Lissouba and assumed power, Sassou-Nguesso sent invoices to Exotek stating that all contracts and payments remained in force.
-However, the 28 Puma helicopters remained undelivered, as Exotek and Armscor blamed each other for the failure.
+The 28 Puma helicopters remained undelivered, as Exotek and Armscor blamed each other for the failure.
 In 2002 the Congolese government sued Armscor in a South African court, demanding the repayment of $7.7 million; the case was later settled out of court.